 Canada is definitely a land of opportunities and beauty.
 And this is one of the reasons why many people are looking to migrate to Canada.
 As you probably know, there are several ways to migrate to Canada.
 The most popular one is through the Federal Express Entry.
 Aside this, there is the startup visa route.
 If you don’t qualify for these programs, there are several other pathways you can consider.
-You can try the student route or the Provincial Nominee Program.
+You can try the or the Provincial Nominee Program.
 This article will focus on everything you need to know about Nova Scotia Nominee Program (NSNP).

 1.0 Why Nova Scotia?

 Nova Scotia offers vibrant city and small-town life alongside breathtaking scenery.
 Also, the province has one of the lowest costs of living in Canada and it offers an enticing lifestyle away from the intensity and of major cities further west.